19awburris88/Personal-Website-Project/README.md

 # Personal-Website-Project
 # Austin Burris Personal Website Project

 The website is portfolio of Austin Burris’ work in both tech & cigars used to provide prospective customers information prior to contacting and/or doing business.
+It features multiple pages shown below which will be filled in different capacities later.

 ## Pages